-As one of the University's Michigan Learning Communities, MCSP combines the personal attention of a small school with the extensive opportunities of a large research institution.
-Our program attracts students with a variety of academic interests who share a commitment to community service.
+As one of the Michigan Learning Communities, the Michigan Community Scholars Program combines the personal attention of a small college with the extensive opportunities of a large research institution.
+Our program attracts diverse students with a variety of academic interests who share a commitment to community service, social justice, and intercultural understanding.
 MCSP helps students transition smoothly from high school to college and prepares them for leadership roles on campus and in their future careers.
-Students and faculty members meet for classes and office hours and participate in student-organized events in West Quad -- where MCSP students live.
-Our living-learning environment creates a comfortable sense of community within the University.
+Students and faculty members meet for classes and office hours and participate in student-organized events in West Quad, where MCSP students live, and in the local community.
 MCSP is sponsored by the College of Literature, Science, and the Arts, and University Housing.

 What does MCSP do?

-- Share a commitment to social justice, democracy, and a diverse community
+• Students share a commitment to social justice, intercultural understanding, and citizenship in a diverse democracy

 MCSP Student Profile (on average)